-Reorder Points are used to ensure you always have sufficient stock to protect the business against spikes in demand or shortages in supply that can be caused by a number of different reasons.
+Reorder points are used to ensure you always have sufficient stock to protect the business against spikes in demand or shortages in supply.

 However, while deciding when to make or purchase more items, lead times need to be taken into account.
-Reorder Points accounts for lead times and are typically a little higher than the Safety Stock level.
-To sum up, a good Reorder Point ensures that your stock never dips below your Safety Stock level and a good Safety Stock level means that your quantity never hits zero.
+Reorder points account for lead times and are typically a little higher than the Safety Stock level.
+To sum up, a good Reorder point ensures that your stock never dips below your Safety Stock level and a good Safety Stock level means that your quantity never hits zero.

-Read more about determining the appropriate level of Reorder Point
+Read more about determining the appropriate level for a Reorder point

-In Katana, Purchase Orders or Manufacturing Orders are not created automatically.
+In Katana, Purchase orders and Manufacturing orders are not created automatically.
 You can see the difference from the optimal level for each item in the Stock screen by looking at the Missing/Excess column.
-Inventory levels below optimal are highlighted in red indicating that you should create new Purchase Orders or Manufacturing Orders.
+Inventory levels below optimal are highlighted in red, indicating that you should create a new Purchase order or Manufacturing order.

-Be aware that too high of Reorder Point comes at a cost.
-If you keep too much stock, there may be additional costs related to renting additional warehouse space, paying salaries to those handling the stock, the risk of stock expiring or becoming outdated, and much more.
+Too high of a Reorder point can come at a cost.
+If you keep too much stock, there may be additional costs related to renting additional warehouse space, paying salaries to those handling the stock, risk of stock expiring or becoming outdated, and more.
 Excess inventory can also keep your cash tied up.
-Therefore, every manufacturer needs to find a good balance between having enough stock to weather the storms, but not too much that it would break the bank.
+Every manufacturer needs to find a good balance between having enough stock to weather the storm but not too much that it breaks the bank.

-Read more about how to set Reorder Point for a product or material.
+Read more about how to set a Reorder point for products or materials.